MonarchApp/monarch/.github/CONTRIBUTING.md

 to good use.

 ## Issues
-This may change in the future as the role of issues change, but for the time being:
+This may change as the role of issues change, but for the time being:

 * Include a thorough description of your issue, including any details relevant to the machine you're on, i.e. your OS and your version of Node.